katahiromz/XWordGiver/README.md

 - The larger the size, the longer it will take.
 Please be patient during the calculation.
 - There are machine differences in computing performance.
 - The quality of the algorithm and dictionary data is NOT GUARANTEED.
+- Sorry to say, this program is optimized for Japanese crossword generation.
+Some patterns may be improper for Latin crossword generation.

 ## Requirements